benelan/gh-fzf/README.md

 For a list of the fzf options shared by all `gh-fzf` commands, see the [source code](https://github.com/benelan/gh-fzf/blob/c455e3034f49da1ae81c26779de2419fda87e4a8/gh-fzf#L145-L165).

-**NOTE:** If any of the shared keybindings set by `gh-fzf` don't work, you may be overriding them in your shell's start up scripts (e.g. `~/.bashrc`) by setting the `$FZF_DEFAULT_OPTS` environment variable.
+**NOTE:** If any of the keybindings set by `gh-fzf` don't work, you may be overriding them in your shell's start up scripts (e.g. `~/.bashrc`) by setting the `$FZF_DEFAULT_OPTS` environment variable.

 ## Related projects

 - [`gh-f`](https://github.com/gennaro-tedesco/gh-f): another `fzf` wrapper
-  around `gh`, which also provides some `git` functionality.
+  around `gh` that also provides some `git` functionality.

-**NOTE:** `gh-fzf` leaves `git` functionality to other tools, and instead focuses on providing more keybindings for the GitHub commands.
-The following `fzf` wrappers around `git` are both good options to bridge that gap:
+**NOTE:** `gh-fzf` leaves `git` functionality to other tools, and instead focuses on providing keybindings to run `gh` subcommands on the selected item.
+The following `fzf` wrappers around `git` are both good options to bridge that
+gap:

 - [`forgit`](https://github.com/wfxr/forgit)
 - [`git-fuzzy`](https://github.com/bigH/git-fuzzy)